 Step 01: Background Layer Duplication.

 As your photo newly opened in Photoshop, if you look at the Layers Panel, you will find the image positioning in the Background Layer.
 Note, this is the single layer in the document right now.
+(Know Photoshop Layers.)

 We need this original image later when we will do sketch colorization.
-It means you must not do any modification in this original image, don’t do anything with the original image.
+It means you must not do any modification to this original image, don’t do anything with the original image.
 To ensure, we need to create a Duplicate Background Layer by copying the original image.

 Doing this is so simple.